Radiation-absorbent material: History

-The earliest forms of stealth coating were the materials called Sumpf and Schornsteinfeger, a coating used by the German navy during World War II for the snorkels (or periscopes) of submarines, to lower their reflectivity in the 20 cm radar band the Allies used.
+In September of 1944, materials called Sumpf and Schornsteinfeger, coatings used by the German navy during World War II for the snorkels (or periscopes) of submarines, to lower their reflectivity in the 20 cm radar band (1.5 GHz, L band) the Allies used.
 The material had a layered structure and was based on graphite particles and other semiconductive materials embedded in a rubber matrix.
 The material's efficiency was partially reduced by the action of sea water.